github/opensource.guide/_articles/getting-started/defining.md

 So you're interested in making your project open source?
 Congratulations! 🎉 The world appreciates your contribution.

-Let's start by talking about what it means to open source your work.
+Let's talk about what it means to open source your work.

 ## What is open source?